 Pediatricians are doctors who care for infants, children and adolescents.
-They help manage the health of your child, including physical, behavioural and mental health issues.

-Pediatricians in PEI act as consultants, along with your family doctor or nurse practitioner, and other members of your child’s health care team.
+Pediatricians in PEI act as consultants, along with your family doctor or nurse practitioner and other members of your child’s health care team.

-Children from Queens and Kings Counties are seen at the Queen Elizabeth Hospital (QEH) Pediatric Clinic in Charlottetown (located on the first floor, entry is across from the cafeteria).
+Children from Queens and Kings Counties are seen at the Queen Elizabeth Hospital (QEH) Pediatric Clinic in Charlottetown

 Children in Prince County are seen at the Summerside Medical Centre.

-Pediatric Clinic hours: Monday to Friday, 8 a.m. – 4 p.m.
+Hours: Monday to Friday, 8 a.m. – 4 p.m.

 Summerside Medical Centre

-Centre hours: Monday to Thursday, 9 a.m. – 5 p.m. and Friday 9 a.m. – 4:30 p.m.
+Centre hours: Monday to Thursday, 9 a.m. – 5 p.m., Friday 9 a.m. – 4:30 p.m.

 ADHD and Sleep in Children (Sleep Health Foundation)